Arithmetic Obfuscation

 References

 1. The compiler might also optimize the operation into instructions that are equivalent but less meaningful from a reverse engineering perspective.
 For instance, x % 8 is usually transformed in x & 7.
-Hacker’s Delight is a good reference for this kind of transformation. ↩︎
+Hacker’s Delight is a good reference for this kind of transformations. ↩︎